binkley/homebrewery-files/scribes-supplies.md

 When a creature uses a bonus action to read this page, it prepares to attack.
 Until the start of its next turn, it has [_advantage_](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#Advantage) on its first [_attack roll_](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#AttackRoll).

 _**Mimeograph Paper (Uncommon).**_
-_Favored by calligraphers and copyists, these blue sheets echo every stroke of the quill._
+_Favored by calligraphers and copyists, these blue pages echo every stroke of the quill._
 When you write on a page of this paper, the same writing is duplicated simultaneously on as many unused pages from the same sheaf as you choose.
 These copies are aromatic and smudged blue, and each page used in this way is expended.
 All pages must be within 5 feet of you.
 Creating copies is a single use of the supplies regardless of copied page count.
 You cannot copy magical writings.

 _**Mirror Paper (Rare).**_
-_Favored by the nosey, this glossy sheet reflects more than words._
+_Favored by the nosy, this glossy page reflects more than words._
-This sheet can be used once and becomes mundane afterward, keeping any writing on it.
-The first creature that reads the writing must succeed on a DC 15 Wisdom saving throw or be placed under the effect of the _Scrying_ spell, targeting the writer as the subject.
+The first creature that reads the writing or markings on a page must succeed on a DC 15 Wisdom saving throw or it becomes the subject of the _Scrying_ spell.
 The spell requires no components, lasts for 10 minutes, and doesn't use a spell slot.

 _**Origami Paper (Uncommon).**_
-_Favored by entertainers and spies, this sheet folds itself into living shapes._
+_Favored by entertainers and spies, this page folds itself into living shapes._
-As an action, the sheet folds into a Tiny paper creature of a form chosen by the writer (such as a flower, bird, or insect).
+As an action, the page folds into a Tiny paper creature of a form chosen by the writer (such as a flower, bird, or insect).
 The creature has AC 8, 1 hit point, and a Speed of 20 feet, fly 20 feet.
 The reader can direct the creature’s movement as a bonus action.
 The creature lasts for 1 hour, or until it is destroyed or unfolded, after which it becomes a mundane sheet of paper.

 _**Paired Paper (Uncommon).**_
-_Favored by remote penpals, these blue sheets reach to their twins._
+_Favored by remote penpals, these pale pages reach to their twins._
-Writing on one sheet of this paper appears instantly on its paired sheet within the same plane.
+This sheaf is 5 sets of paired pages.
+When you write or mark on a page of this paper, those appears instantly on its paired page within the same plane.

 _**Research Paper (Common).**_
 _Favored by apprentices and investigators, this page distills insights into practice._